Enichan/Pico8Platformer/README.md

 * Platforming camera

 This sample was sponsored by DragonRuby.
 [DragonRuby Game Toolkit](https://dragonruby.itch.io/dragonruby-gtk) is a professional grade (yet beginner friendly) 2D game engine.
 It's tiny, fast as hell, and cross-platform (including consoles).

+If this sample was useful to you, please consider buying me a coffee on [Ko-fi](https://ko-fi.com/sharkhugseniko), or pledging on [Patreon](https://www.patreon.com/sharkhugseniko).